nhsconnect/FHIR-CDS/pages/overview/overview_release_notes.md

 permalink: overview_release_notes.html
 summary: Summary release notes of the versions released in the UEC Digital Integration Programme Implementation Guide
 ---
+## 0.3.0-experimental ##
+*  Added API guidance relating to security and use of JSON Web Tokens
+*  Removed API guidance relating to Parameters pending further research on their implementation in the CDS context
+*  Added further API guidance relating to resource URLs and http verbs
+*  Added further API guidance relating to http headers

 ## 0.2.0-experimental ##